All Posts By

 Pete Mockaitis

-That’s good.
-Harrison, this has been a treat.
-Thank you.
-I wish you much fun and success and executive presence.
+Good.
+Well, Casey, thank you.
+This has been a treat.
+I wish you much fun and good writing.

 By | Podcasts | No Comments